lupyuen/lupyuen.github.io/src/usb2.md

 TODO

-_How did we get the FreeBSD and NetBSD USB Drivers for Allwinner A64?_
+_How do we find a driver for Allwinner A64's USB Controller?_

 PinePhone's Device Tree says that the USB Drivers are...